mdingemanse/playful_iconicity/playful_iconicity_supplements.md

 **How about compounds?**

-In the new imputed ratings based on monomorphemic words, is it still easy to find analysable compounds rated as highly iconic?
+In the new imputed ratings based on monomorphemic words, is it still easy to find analysable compound nouns rated as highly iconic?
 Yes, it is… oddball, cleanup, dustpan, killjoy, shakedown, showbizz, feedback, etc.

 Visualisastions of iconicity ratings by number of morphemes are hard to interpret.
 The distribution of the ratings is somewhat different (a more